 With distributed ledger technology (DLT) experiencing a sharp uptick in the world’s financial markets, cyber security challenges have been the leading threat to its growth.
 With Oracles being a third party service, a lot of loopholes are set to be exploited.
 Trust is the critical thing that people require with Oracles to provide genuine information at all times.

-Blackhat hackers are working round the clock to compromise some of these encrypted Blockchain technologies, and cases of losing their stored coins in mysterious ways are on the rise.
+Blackhat hackers are working round the clock to compromise some of these encrypted Blockchain technologies, and cases of cryptocurrency exchanges losing their stored coins in mysterious ways are on the rise.